mynl/aggregate/doc/2_user_guides/problems/0x0_loss_models.rst

 Loss Models Book
 --------------------

-Examples from the text :cite:t:`LM`, Loss models: from data to decisions.
+Examples from the text :cite:t:`LM`, Loss Models: from data to decisions.
 The Loss models book is used as a text for several actuarial society exams and many college courses.
+KPW is shorthand for Loss Models.

 Contents
 ~~~~~~~~~